Need an EPC in Mile End?

 What Does EPC E Mean?

-It’s not to say you won’t be able to obtain the money when it is below an E, however there are more likely to be added clauses in the contract.
+It’s not to say you won’t be able to obtain the money when it is below an E, although there are more likely to be added conditions in the contract.

 What Happens If An EPC Runs Out During A Tenancy?